Rowland S. Howard: 1990–1999

 Howard sang backing vocals on the Nick Cave and the Bad Seeds album Let Love In (1994).
 In 1995 These Immortal Souls contributed their version of "You Can't Unring a Bell" to a Tom Waits tribute album Step Right Up.

 He left London to return to Melbourne in 1995.

 Paul Godfrey a.k.a.
 Epic Soundtracks, the UK drummer for These Immortal Souls, was found dead in his London apartment on 5 November 1997.
 These Immortal Souls played their last show, at the Greyhound Hotel in St Kilda, with Lydia Lunch in 1998.

 Howard lamented in a 1999 television interview (Studio 22, ABCTV) with Clinton Walker that people still asked him about "Shivers", a song he wrote when he was sixteen years old which first became well known when it was sung by Nick Cave.

 Howard released a solo album called Teenage Snuff Film in Australia in 1999.
+He was backed by Mick Harvey on drums, and Brian Hooper on bass.

 2000–2009

 An unofficial Rowland S. Howard fan website was established as the amount of Rowland S. Howard related information and file swapping grew steadily on the internet from the mid-1990s.

 Howard made a cameo appearance in the 2002 vampire movie Queen of the Damned as a musician in a vampire club band.

 In August 2005, Howard performed at the premiere party for Scott Crary's film Kill Your Idols in Melbourne, Australia, along with the band HTRK.

 French label Stagger Records released a double CD tribute album to Howard in 2007 featuring Mick Harvey, The Drones, The Holy Soul, Penny Ikinger, Loene Carmen, Nikki Sudden, Noah Taylor and many more.

 In September 2007, Howard joined with Magic Dirt and Beasts of Bourbon for a tour of the east coast of Australia.
 Howard appeared at the All Tomorrows Parties rock festival in Australia in January 2009, curated by Nick Cave and the Bad Seeds.
 He was backed by Mick Harvey on drums, and JP Shilo on bass.
 Howard's second solo album, Pop Crimes, was released in October 2009 to acclaim from the musician Robert Forster.
 He appeared on the Magic Dirt EP White Boy playing guitar and supplying vocals on the track "Summer High".